manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 In light of this, the wallet should:

 - Display a confirmation whenever a `wallet_switchNetworkRpcProvider` is received, clearly identifying the requester and the chain that will be switched to.

 - The confirmation used in [EIP-1102](./eip-1102.md) may serve as a point of reference.
-- When switching the active chain, cancel all pending RPC requests and chain-specific user confirmations.
+- When switching the active RPC Provider, **DO NOT CANCEL** all pending RPC requests and chain-specific user confirmations.

-### Preserving User Privacy

-Automatically rejecting requests for chains that aren't supported or have yet to be added by the wallet allows requesters to infer which chains are supported by the wallet.

-Wallet implementers should consider whether this communication channel violates any security properties of the wallet, and if so, take appropriate steps to mitigate it.

 ## Copyright